X-Men: Next Dimension

-X-Men: Next Dimension (alternatively titled X-Men: Mutant Academy 3) is a fighting game, released in 2002 for the PlayStation 2, Xbox and GameCube video game consoles.
+X-Men: Next Dimension (alternatively titled X-Men: Mutant Academy 3) is a fighting game released in 2002 for the PlayStation 2, Xbox and GameCube video game consoles.
 It is the third installment in the X-Men: Mutant Academy fighting game series, following X-Men: Mutant Academy and X-Men: Mutant Academy 2.

 Next Dimension expands upon the concept of the first two games by adding several new characters, 3D maps, and a story mode, which allows the player to fight a series of battles in between short movies that move the plot along.
 The game's plot serves as a sequel to the events of the comic story "Operation: Zero Tolerance".

 Gameplay

 X-Men Next: Dimension features characters from both the X-Men and Brotherhood factions of Marvel Comics.
 Stages are rendered in 3D and characters have full 3D freedom of movement within the fighting plane.

-The gameplay mechanics are tailored to a very gradual learning curve: super attacks are performed by pressing two punch or kick buttons simultaneously, and multi-hit combos can be executed by pressing the punch and kick buttons in a particular order.
+The gameplay mechanics are tailored to a gradual learning curve: super attacks are performed by pressing two punch or kick buttons simultaneously, and multi-hit combos can be executed by pressing the punch and kick buttons in a particular order.
 The game features an extensive combo system, including normal chains, air juggles, and air launchers.
 In addition to the basic blocking system, various counterattacks can be executed by pressing the counterattack button and a direction on the controller.
 The counter-attacks are specific to the type of attack the player is countering.

 The fighting stages are fully 3D rendered stages with their own layouts.
-As in Dead or Alive 3 it is possible to knock an opponent to a different part of the stage, which functions as its own individual stage.
-In the X-Mansion, for example, an opponent can be knocked from the Hangar to the Hallway, then to the outer courtyard where, after the 2nd round, the basketball court opens up, allowing a player to be knocked back into the Hangar.
+It is possible to knock an opponent to a different part of the stage, which functions as its own individual stage.
+In the X-Mansion, for example, an opponent can be knocked from the Hangar to the Hallway, then to the outer courtyard where, after the second round, the basketball court opens up, allowing a player to be knocked back into the Hangar.

 While in Story Mode, only a limited set of characters are available for each battle; Arcade Mode allows the player to select from any of the playable characters in a series of eight battles.
 The Two-Player Versus Mode also allows players to choose from any of the unlocked characters.
 The game also features a Survival Mode, in which a single player is pitted against a never-ending flow of computer-controlled opponents in a test of endurance.

 In addition to the standard moves, the player can also access special and super attacks.
 The special attacks include blasts/beams (some of which can stun an opponent), physical attacks that have special effects (such as moving to one side before hitting) and attack throws.
 There are several different types of super attacks, and each have four different levels of power.